Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory

-where $\r$ is the affine parameter along a null geodesics~\cite{Sachs:1961zz,Penrose:1972ea}.
+where $\r$ is the affine parameter along a null geodesics~\cite{Sachs:1961zz,Penrose:1972ea} and the limit is taken towards future null infinity.
 A failure of the peeling property serves as a clear diagnostic for the breakdown of asymptotic simplicity.
 Since we are interested in identifying the leading terms in the asymptotic expansion of the components of the Weyl tensor, we will only consider the tetrad to leading order in $\r^{-1}$, \textit{i.e.} at zeroth order.
 We will choose

 where

 is the observer's location, i.e. the location where we measure the NP scalars.

 Investigations~\cite{Damour:1985cm,Christodoulou:2002,Winicour:1985} have shown that generic scattering processes of massive particles do not exhibit peeling in the low-velocity limit and therefore also do not exhibit asymptotic simplicity,\footnote{While a scattering configuration may not appear isolated and thus may appear as departing from the initial intuitive argument, distant observers will be able to observe such a system of massive particles and experience its gravitational radiation while also seeing it as isolated.
 In other words, there is a clear hierarchy between the characteristic scale of the scattering and the observer’s distance from the event.} casting doubt on the conjecture that all physically-relevant spacetimes should be asymptotically simple.
 Even seemingly benign initial data can evolve into configurations where the expected fall-off of NP scalars~\eqref{eq:sachssmooth} at ${\cal I}^+$ breaks down~\cite{Kehrberger:2021uvf}.
 These deviations arise because the dynamical components of the waveform, governed by the soft theorems for generic gravitational scattering processes \cite{Das:2023onv,Choi:2024ajz}, fail to decay sufficiently rapidly at large distances and late times \cite{Damour:1985cm}.